 All PwC firms are involved in their local communities through a vast range of projects, from supporting youth education and leadership programmes to helping social entrepreneurs and local charities.
 This is a core part of our PwC culture, and we regularly contribute our time, skills and resources.

 While our goal is to make a difference in the communities where we work by sharing our time and knowledge, PwC people also benefit from new skills, enhanced personal fulfilment and deeper local relationships.

 We’re supporting education programmes.
 Many of our firms are involved in local initiatives to support education.
-For example, PwC’s Open University in the US offers free and open access to a selection of courses developed by PwC.
+For example, PwC US’ Earn Your Future addresses two critical shortfalls in the US education system: financial literacy among young people and financial training opportunities for educators.
+PwC’s Open University in the US offers free and open access to a selection of courses developed by PwC.
 In Indonesia, PwC has run a programme to mentor young leaders.
-In China, PwC partners with NGOs to run the Rural School Volunteer Programme, which sends volunteers to rural village primary schools for a week to lead fun, interactive classes in English, computer literacy, environmental awareness and physical education.
-PwC in Hungary partnered with a client to support a kindergarten that provides free services to children with multiple disadvantages.
-In Chad, a partnership between the Office of the United Nations Human Rights Commissioner for Refugees (UNHCR) and PwC built and improved schools for over 16,000 refugee children who fled the conflict in Darfur.
-PwC business and project management skills helped create an approach now being applied to other Chad refugee camps.
+PwC China works with NGOs to run the Rural School Volunteer Programme, which sends volunteers to rural village primary schools for a week to lead fun, interactive classes in English, computer literacy, environmental awareness and physical education.
+PwC Mexico's staff provided technical coaching and advice on accounting, finance, audit and tax to students of Villa de las Niñas, an organisation that provides education opportunities to girls from impoverished backgrounds.

 We’re raising reporting standards in the not-for-profit sector.
 We aim to help non-profits report their results effectively and accurately.
 The PwC Transparency Awards were established in 2004 by PwC in the Netherlands to recognise the quality and transparency of reporting by not-for-profit organisations.
 They have since been introduced by other PwC firms around the world, including Australia, Canada, Germany, and Korea.